IOBYTE/trackeditor/README.md

 All attributes can be edited.
 Any attributes that can't be edited should be considered a bug and reported.

 The following bugs have been fixed:
-1. Fix null button exception for show start point menu item
+1. Fix null button exception for show start point menu item.
-2. Fix drawing segments using profil steps length
+2. Fix drawing segments using profil steps length.
+3. Fix drawing optimized tracks.